jduck/android-cluster-toolkit/README.md

 ### QUICK

-1. Run the ./init.rb to generate devices-orig.rb from the connected devices
+1. Run the ./init.rb to generate lib/devices-orig.rb from the connected devices
-2. Run ./reconfig.rb to generate devices.rb from devices-orig.rb
+2. Run ./reconfig.rb to generate lib/devices.rb from lib/devices-orig.rb

 The relevant commands are:

 ```
 $ ./init.rb
-$ $EDITOR devices-orig.rb  # optionally set names for the devices
+$ $EDITOR lib/devices-orig.rb  # optionally set names for the devices
 $ ./reconfig.rb
 ```

 ### MANUAL

 1. Run the ./scan.rb script to see newly connected devices
-2. Add the Hash entries to devices-orig.rb, assigning names as you go
+2. Add the Hash entries to lib/devices-orig.rb, assigning names as you go
 3. Run ./reconfig.rb

 The relevant commands are:

 ```
 $ ./scan.rb
-$ $EDITOR devices-orig.rb  # add and set names for the devices
+$ $EDITOR lib/devices-orig.rb  # add and set names for the devices
 $ ./reconfig.rb
 ```